DSurguy/reddit-daily-programmer-300/313/intermediate/readme.md

  - [earth.ppm](https://raw.githubusercontent.com/cosmologicon/problems/master/pgm/earth.ppm)

 Ideally your program will handle both PGM and PPM in the same code path, with only small differences for the two formats, rather than two completely separate code paths.

+# Solution Notes

+## Base Challenge

+I've opted not to do in-place replacement for now, I'm not sure of the performance differences off the top of my head.
+I'll probably implement both once I have one working and compare for very large datasets.